-Justin Bieber Mobbed By The Police!
+Justin Bieber Mobbed By The Police

 Justin Loves Australia

 Justin has been seen out and about enjoying what Australia has to offer.
 Different fans have taken to social media to express their experiences with the star.
-One mother shared a story about her son sending time with Justin and discussed a variety of topics such as hairstyles, education and tattoos.
+One mother shared a story about her son spending time with Justin and discussed a variety of topics such as hairstyles, education, and tattoos.

-Justin made an effort to sample some of the local cuisine he tried out some Vegemite for the first time on his toast and seemed to enjoy it.
+Justin made an effort to sample some of the local cuisine.
+He tried out some Vegemite for the first time on his toast and seemed to enjoy it.

 [Featured Image by Gustavo Caballero/Getty Images]